Seneca-BSA/bsa/docs/seh500/lab4.md

 1. How are Example Code 4.3 and Example Code 4.1 different in terms of loop(s) and comparison statement(s)?

-1. Write a program in assembly language that counts how many vowels and non-vowels are in "SEH500 is very cool! (your name here)" (REPLACE (your name here) with your name).
+1. Write a program in assembly language that counts how many vowels and non-vowels (including space, symbol, etc.) are in "SEH500 is very cool! (your name here)" (REPLACE (your name here) with your name).

     - Hint: put your string into memory using the .string directive
     - use R0 to hold the address for the string or character